Skip to content

 max_concurrency How many provider calls may run at the same time

-max_output_tokens Per-row output-token cap passed to the provider backend
+max_output_tokens Per-row output-token cap passed to the API backend

 Example: batch_size=8 and max_concurrency=2 can evaluate up to 16 records in flight, split across two API calls.